Gergzilla/budgetbook/README.md

 - Functional GUI using TKinter
 - Able to import CSV expense files
 - Dynamically update GUI with imported data
+- Able to import transactions from capital one pdf files as pandas dataFrames
+- PDF parsing converted to a class for better page and document handling

 ## TODO List